-Did You Know: In Greek, Christ begins with the letter X. So, Xmas simply means Christmas.
+Did You Know?
+In Greek, Christ begins with the letter X. So, Xmas directly means Christmas.

-Christmas is a festival of Christians.
-However, it is no longer limited to them.
-Many non-Christians celebrate it across the world in their way.
-This festival around the world is the reflection of local culture and traditions.
-Hop on the bandwagon to explore how different countries celebrate the magic of Christmas.
+The festival is no longer limited to religious followers.
+Many non-Christians also celebrate it across the world in their way.
+Christmas around the world is a reflection of local culture and traditions.
+Hop on the bandwagon to explore how other countries celebrate the magic of Christmas.

 Have a look at Christmas celebrations around the world: